Thule Tepui Foothill Review

 Space and Comfort

-Despite its slim construction, the Foothill has an A-frame shape that has a maximum inner height of 38 inches so you won’t exactly be rolling around trying to change clothes or crawl in and out of your sleeping bag.
-Our team found there to be plenty of room for two people to comfortably move around.
-However, with the door on the side rather than the end of the tent, it’s going to either squish or be squished if the person furthest from the door wants to exit the tent first.
-Although the mattress isn’t quite as thick as some of the other models, we found it to be much more comfortable than any camping mattress or backpacking sleeping pad that we’ve reviewed.
+Despite its slim construction, the Foothill has an A-frame shape with a maximum inner height of 38 inches.
+Our team found there to be plenty of room for two people to move around comfortably.
+However, with the door on the side rather than the end of the tent, it's either squish or be squished if the person furthest from the door wants to exit the tent first.
+Although the mattress isn't quite as thick as some of the other models, we found it to be much more comfortable than a typical camping mattress or backpacking sleeping pad.

 The Foothill offers phenomenal views.
-The two roof panels open lengthwise so there is no obstruction other than the center support so you’ll have a great chance of catching the whole show during those meteor showers.
-In addition to the main door, the windows on the other three walls completely open so you’ll have a great panoramic view of the surrounding landscape, provided that your bikes, kayaks, cargo boxes, or other toys aren’t in the way.
-We awarded the Foothill extra points for space because, although the interior isn’t exactly the roomiest, it frees up a ton of space on your rack for extra toys which can often be more important than sleeping space.
+The two roof panels open lengthwise, so there is no obstruction other than the center support — giving you a great chance of catching the whole show during those meteor showers.
+In addition to the main door, the windows on the other three walls open completely, so you'll also have a great panoramic view of the surrounding landscape, provided that your bikes, kayaks, cargo boxes, or other toys aren't in the way.
+We awarded the Foothill extra points for space because, although the interior isn't exactly the roomiest, it frees up a ton of space on your rack, which can often be more important than sleeping space.

 Durability